Training Fair Models in Federated Learning without Data Privacy Infringement: Related Works

-The collaborative fairness methods~\cite{yang2017designing, gollapudi2017profit, yu2020fairness, mohri2019agnostic, li2019fair, lyu2020towards, sim2020collaborative} focus on balancing the rewards paid to the participating parties based on their contributions to the federated learning process.
-A typical line of works~\cite{yang2017designing, gollapudi2017profit,yu2020fairness} combine incentive schemes with game theory to determine the payoff received by each party commensurate according to the contribution.
-Using a similar idea, Lyu et al.~\cite{lyu2020towards} and Sim et al.~\cite{sim2020collaborative} achieve a better collaborative fairness performance by directly using model accuracy as the reward for the parties.
-Some other works~\cite{mohri2019agnostic, li2019fair} advocate egalitarian equity in the collaboration by optimizing the performance of the party with the worst performance.
-The collaborative fairness task is substantially different from our study, because our task focuses on enhancing the fairness of a machine learning model, but the collaborative fairness task focuses on the fairness of the collaboration relationship among participating parties in the federated learning process.
+The collaborative fairness methods~\cite{yang2017designing,gollapudi2017profit,yu2020fairness,mohri2019agnostic,li2019fair,lyu2020towards,sim2020collaborative} focus on balancing the rewards paid to the participating parties based on their contributions to the federated learning process.
+A typical line of works~\cite{yang2017designing,gollapudi2017profit,yu2020fairness} combine incentive schemes with game theory to determine the payoff received by each party commensurate according to their contributions to the training process.
+Using a similar idea, Lyu~\textit{et~al.}~\cite{lyu2020towards} and Sim~\textit{et~al.}~\cite{sim2020collaborative} achieve a better collaborative fairness performance by directly using model accuracy as the reward for the parties.
+Some other works~\cite{mohri2019agnostic,li2019fair} advocate egalitarian equity in collaboration by optimizing the performance of the party with the worst performance.